gpuligundla/pdf-rag-ollama/README.md

 # PDF RAG with Ollama

-A Streamlit-based application that allows you to chat with PDF documents using Retrieval-Augmented Generation (RAG) powered by Ollama local language models.
+A Streamlit-based application that allows you to chat with PDF documents using Retrieval-Augmented Generation (RAG) powered by Langchain and Ollama local language models.

 ## Screenshot